gamesbook/pyprototypr/docs/card_decks.rst

 This command allows for a dataset to be used as the source for values or properties making up a Card.
-Because values now have "names" they can be accessed and used in the `Supporting Commands`_ - this is usually the primary reason to supply a data source this way.
+Because values now have "names" they can be accessed and used in the `Supporting Commands`_ - this is usually the primary reason to supply a data source in this way.

 There are five possible types of data sources:

 1. A CSV file
 2. An Excel file
 3. A ``Matrix`` command
-4. A directory containing images
+4. A directory (containing images)
-5. A "list of lists" included in the script
+5. A "list of lists" (included in the script)

 Apart from the images directory, each data source is essentially a set of rows and columns.
-Each **row** essentially represents data that must appear on a card.
-Each **column** must be named so that the data can be referenced:
+Each **row** represents data that must appear on a card.
+Each **column** must be named so that the data can be referenced and used:

 - the names for a CSV file must appear in the first line of the file
-- the names for a Excel file must appear in the columns of the first row of the file
+- the names for a Excel file must appear in the columns of the first row of the spreadsheet
-- the names for a ``Matrix`` command must appear as a list assigned to the *labels* property
+- the names for `the Matrix Command`_ command must appear as a list assigned to the *labels* property of the command
-- the names for a "list of lists" must appear in the first list
+- the names for a "list of lists" must appear in the first list of the lists

-The ``Data`` command uses different properties to reference these sources:
+The ``Data`` command uses different properties to access these different types of sources:

-- **filename** - the full path to the name (including extension) of the CSV or Excel file being used; if no directory is supplied it is assumed to be the same one in which the script is located
+- **filename** - the full path to the name (including extension) of the CSV or Excel file being used; if no directory is supplied in the path, then it is assumed to be the same one in which the script is located
 - **matrix** - refers to the name assigned to the ``Matrix`` being used
 - **images** - refers to the directory in which the images are located; if a full path is not given, its assumed to be directly under the one in which